Motor tics

 The frequent comorbidity of TS and ADHD may reflect a common underlying neurobiological substrate, and studies confirm the hypothesized involvement of frontostriatal circuits in both TS and ADHD.
 However, poor inhibitory control and volumetric reductions in frontostriatal circuits appear to be core features of ADHD.
 In contrast, reduced volumes of the caudate nucleus and activation and hypertrophy of prefrontal regions that likely help suppress tics seem to be core features of TS.
 (Neuroimaging of tic disorders with co-existing attention-deficit/hyperactivity disorder – Kerstin J. Plessen, M.D., Jason M. Royal, D.M.A., and Bradley S. Peterson, M.D.)

 Activity in the brain’s supplementary motor area (SMA) has been associated with tics.
-The investigators put tic patients into the MRI scanner and had a real-time functional magnetic resonance imaging neurofeedback session.
-The patients could see the SMA light up, and they could try to control that area by focusing their thoughts on it.
-The patients who received the real neurofeedback had a more significant reduction of tics on the Yale Global Tic Severity Scale than the sham control.
+The investigators placed tic patients in the MRI scanner and conducted a real-time functional magnetic resonance imaging neurofeedback session.
+The patients could see the SMA light up and try to control that area by focusing their thoughts on it.
+The patients who received the real neurofeedback had a greater reduction in tics on the Yale Global Tic Severity Scale than those in the sham control group.

 Brain Imaging Insights into Tourette’s Syndrome